Where Should I Live in Los Angeles?

 HOLLYWOOD

 Hollywood is the most central location with easy access to freeways and lots of cool bars/restaurants.
 Tourists, and more tourists.
 Clubs.
 Bragging rights to say you really live in “Hollywood”.
 Just do a drive-by first because a few parts are a little shady.
+Unfortunately, the homeless population has grown a lot in Hollywood, so just be careful.

 HOLLYWOOD HILLS EAST

 Hollywood Hills East is quieter than Hollywood.
 It is mostly residential, but just a few blocks from restaurants.
 Hang out in Franklin Village where you may run into Kristen Bell or Steven Tyler.
 Bragging rights to say you live in “The Hills” under the Hollywood sign.
+Close to the 101 and 110 freeways (which can get you to the valley or downtown, etc.).

 LOS FELIZ